Have you accumulated more than one pension throughout your working life? Are you now thinking “Should I consolidate my pensions?”

 We can help you choose lower cost plans that are right for your individual needs.

-Things To Consider Before Consolidating Your Pension Pots Into A Single, Good Value Pension.
+Things To Consider Before Consolidating Your Pensions Into A Single, Good Value Pension.

 Some pension schemes, especially those started before 2001, may charge you an exit charge if you move your money.
 The fee will usually be a percentage of your pension savings.
 If your pension is in a ‘with-profits’ fund then your exit penalty may come in the form of a Market Value Reduction (MVR).
-If you’re thinking about combining your pensions.
-We can check your paperwork or speak to your pension provider on your behalf.
-Establishing if you’re liable to pay any exit fees before you take action and switch to a new provider.
+If you’re thinking about combining your pensions we can check your paperwork or speak to your pension provider on your behalf, establishing if any fees apply before you take action and switch to a new provider.

 Even if you’re going to pay exit penalties and they are small, it may still be a good idea to consolidate pensions.
 Especially, if your new plan provides the flexibility needed in the future, or a lower ongoing charge that may offset the amount you lose.
 Particularly if it’s only a small penalty and you still have a long time until retirement.